a2hishek/a2hishek/README.md

-- 👋 Hi, I’m Abhishek, an undergrad in AI and data science.
+- 👋 Hi, I’m Abhishek, masters student majoring in AI and data science
-- 👀 I’m interested in anything tech.
-- 🌱 I’m currently learning to code.
+- I am into machine learning and data science, currently learning genai.
-- 💞️ I’m looking to collaborate in any project at beginner level role to learn new skills.
+- I make ai applications and agents using langchain and langgraph.
 - 📫 How to reach me: reach me at rathoreabhishek149@gmail.com

 <!---